Modelling simple stellar populations in the near-ultraviolet to near-infrared with the X-shooter Spectral Library (XSL): Model calculation

 The median residuals should be taken as a rough quality measure, considering the variety of spectral types and long wavelength range of XSL -- cool stars have relatively less signal (smaller $S/N$) in the UVB than hot stars and hot stars have relatively less signal in the NIR than cool stars.
 A large mismatch between an interpolated spectrum and the corresponding original spectrum may be the result of very low $S/N$.
 Large median residual values can also indicate poorer reproduction of the star by the interpolation due to uncertain stellar parameters, extinction correction, DR3 merging factors, peculiarity of the spectrum, residual telluric lines, or due to the interpolation scheme itself.
 We expect poorer matches at the edges of the parameters space and areas with low density, due to the nature of the interpolators.
-As seem from Fig.~\ref{fig:Rs_interpol}, the residuals in all wavelength ranges are mostly less than 5\%.
-The UVB-arm spectrum is the most difficult to interpolate for most spectral types, due to the multitude of spectral features compared to the VIS and NIR arms.
-The continuum shape changes rapidly with stellar parameters and cool stars have near-zero fluxes in the UVB arm.
+As seen from Fig.~\ref{fig:Rs_interpol}, the residuals in all wavelength ranges are mostly less than 5\%.
 For the VIS and NIR spectra, the median residuals are of the order of a few percent.
+The regions around H$\beta$, CaT, CO1.6 lines in the VIS and NIR arms, the median residuals are also of the order of a few percent, while region around the CaHK line in the UVB arm has higher residuals.
+The UVB-arm spectrum is the most difficult to interpolate for most spectral types, due to the multitude of spectral features compared to the VIS and NIR arms and the continuum shape changes rapidly with stellar parameters and cool stars have near-zero fluxes in the UVB arm.
+The CaHK line (3800-4000 \AA{}) is in the region of the UVB spectrum where these difficulties are most evident.
 We gave some examples of XSL DR3 and its interpolated counterpart in Verro (2021a), where we used the same interpolation scheme.